Module 0 – getting started

 • Some readings are only available through the library.

-• Blackboard Learn will be used to: send class-wide messages; find live lecture recordings
+• The University of Edinburgh Learn site will be used to: send class-wide messages; find live lecture recordings

-• Blackboard Learn will be used for online tests and assignment submissions
+• Learn will also be used for online tests and assignment submissions

 Navigating the course content